Research

 What research actually is

 Research, in the human version, is not retrieval.
 It is a process of successive refinement under uncertainty.
 You begin with a question that is too broad to answer, and you narrow it, revise it, abandon it, reconstruct it, until it becomes a question that either has an answer or reveals why it doesn’t.
-The work is not in finding — it is in the reformulating.
+The work is not in finding.
+It is in the reformulating.

 The phenomenology of it is recognizable.
 You start with a keyword.
 The results don’t match what you were imagining, which tells you something about what you were imagining.
 You follow a citation backward.
 You find a paper that seems relevant but uses different vocabulary, and the vocabulary difference itself is informative.
 You realize halfway through your third notebook page that the question you started with was the wrong question, and the right question is actually two questions that point in opposite directions, and now you have to decide which one to pursue.